private-attribution/draft/README.md

-# Remote Runner
+# DRAFT - Distributed Relay and Automation Facilitation Tool

-Remote runner is a project designed to help test [IPA](https://github.com/private-attribution/ipa) at scale.
-It contains 3 sub-projects:
+draft is a project designed to help test [IPA](https://github.com/private-attribution/ipa) at scale.
+It contains 2 components:

-1. helper-cli: a thin wrapper with handy cli commands for setting up and running the system
-2. log-viewer: a web front end that starts queries an displays logs from the MPC helper servers
+1. draft-server: a web front end and service that starts queries an displays logs from the MPC helper servers
-3. runner: a sidecar back end API that runs next to the IPA binary on helper servers
+2. draft-sidecar: a sidecar back end API that runs next to the IPA binary on helper servers. this include a CLI for setup and running.

 ## Get started